VigneshVSV/hololinked/README.md

 ### Usage

 `hololinked` is compatible with the [Web of Things](https://www.w3.org/WoT/) recommended pattern for developing hardware/instrumentation control software.
 Each device or thing can be controlled systematically when their design in software is segregated into properties, actions and events.
 In object oriented terms:
-- properties are (optionally) validated get-set attributes of the class which may be used be used to model device settings, hold captured data etc.
+- properties are validated get-set attributes of the class which may be used be used to model device settings, hold captured/computed data etc.
 - actions are methods which issue commands to the device or run arbitrary python logic.
 - events can asynchronously communicate/push data to a client, like alarm messages, streaming captured data etc.

-The base class which enables this classification is the ``RemoteObject`` class in ``hololinked`` terms, or the ``Thing`` class if one prefers to use terminology according to the Web of Things.
-Both classes are identical and differentiated only in the naming according the application domain one may be using.
-If one deploys a pure RPC application, one may chose the name ``RemoteObject``, and if one writes classes to control instrumentation (which is the main purpose of this package), one may use the ``Thing`` class (in future one of names may be dropped).

-Any class that inherits the base class can instantiate properties, actions and events which become visible to a client in this segragated manner.
+In ``hololinked``, the base class which enables this classification is the ``RemoteObject`` class, or the ``Thing`` class if one prefers to use terminology according to the Web of Things.
+Both classes are identical and differentiated only in the naming according to the application domain one may be using.
+In future one of the names may be dropped.
+Nevertheless, any class that inherits the base class can instantiate properties, actions and events which become visible to a client in this segragated manner.
 For example, consider an optical spectrometer device, the following code is possible:

 ###### Import Statements